softwaremill/sttp/docs/backends/wrappers/opentelemetry.md

 * metrics using `OpenTelemetryMetricsBackend`, wrapping any other backend
 * tracing using `OpenTelemetryTracingZioBackend`, wrapping any ZIO1/ZIO2 backend

-Both backends from below depend only on [opentelemetry-api](https://github.com/open-telemetry/opentelemetry-java).
-The OpenTelemetry are type of wrapper backends, so they wrap any other backend.
-They require an instance of OpenTelemetry.
+* tracing using [trace4cats](https://github.com/trace4cats/trace4cats), wrapping a cats-effect backend

 ### Metrics

+The backend depends only on [opentelemetry-api](https://github.com/open-telemetry/opentelemetry-java).
 To use add the following dependency to your project:

 ```
 "com.softwaremill.sttp.client3" %% "opentelemetry-metrics-backend" % "@VERSION@"